 You should think about the Fujifilm X Pro 3 as a tool for a photographer who wants to be present in the moment and doesn’t want to miss a thing that’s happening.
 I’ve been waiting for the Fujifilm X Pro 3 for a long time; I felt that the X Pro 2 was great but not ideal.
 When the X Pro 3 was announced, I joined others in reveling at how much of a slap in the face to the industry this camera really is.
 The hidden LCD screen means the photographer needs to look through the viewfinder or unfurl the LCD screen to shoot.
 When I walked around NYC with Fujifilm reps, they stated I was the only photographer to not use the LCD screen to shoot at all.
 And that’s what this is about.
 The desired effect of this keeping you in the zone while shooting is something the Fujifilm X Pro 3 does very well.

 - Superia is beautiful (Classic neg)

-- I love the lack of no major screen
+- We love the lack of a major screen

-- Autofocus can be fine-tuned for different situations, but still isn’t perfect
+- Autofocus can be fine-tuned for different situations

 - Everyone loves the look of Classic neg